Margaret Tudor: Divorce and remarriage

-Weary of Scotland she may have been: she was now even more tired of Lord Methven, who was proving himself to be even worse than Angus in his desire both for other women and for his wife's money.
-She was once again eager for divorce but proceedings were frustrated by James, whom she believed her husband had bribed.
-As so often in Margaret's life, tragedy and unhappiness were closely pursued by intrigue and farce.
+Lord Methven proved himself to be even worse than Angus in his desire both for other women and for his wife's money.
+Margaret was once again eager for divorce but proceedings were frustrated by James, whom she believed her husband had bribed.
 At one point she ran away toward the border, only to be intercepted and brought back to Edinburgh.
-Time and again she wrote to Henry with complaints about her poverty and appeals for money and protection – she wished for ease and comfort instead of being obliged "to follow her son about like a poor gentlewoman".

-In the first months of 1536 Henry VIII sent her £200 and a parcel of luxury fabrics including lengths of purple cloth, tawny cloth of gold tissue, russet tinsel, satin, and velvet.
-The fabric was for costume to wear to welcome her son's bride Madeleine of Valois.
-Margaret welcomed Mary of Guise, James's second French bride to Scotland in June 1538.
-These two women, among the most formidable in Scottish history, established a good understanding.
+Time and again she wrote to Henry with complaints about her poverty and appeals for money and protection.
+In the first months of 1536, Henry VIII sent her £200 and a parcel of luxury fabrics including lengths of purple cloth, tawny cloth of gold tissue, russet tinsel, satin, and velvet.
+The fabric was for the costume to wear to welcome her son's bride Madeleine of Valois.

+In July 1537, Ralph Sadler brought her £200.
+Queen Madeleine died on 7 July.
+In October, Margaret wrote that she wished for ease and comfort at the "age of forty years and nine" instead of being obliged "to follow her son about like a poor gentlewoman".
+Margaret asked Henry VIII to send money and silver plate to help welcome her widowed son's new bride Mary of Guise to Scotland in June 1538.
+The two women established a good understanding.
 Mary made sure that her mother-in-law, who had now been reconciled with Methven, made regular appearances at court and it was reported to Henry that "the young queen was all papist, and the old queen not much less."

+Accounts mention a companion of the "old queen", Margaret Hamilton, who received a gift of 22 shillings in March 1540.
+In the spring and summer of 1541, Margaret spent time with James V and Mary of Guise at Stirling Castle, providing support after the death of their infant sons.